kishan8354/Adaptive-Memory-Allocation/project.md

 ## 1. Project Overview

 This project implements **nine memory allocators** ranging from trivial wrappers to research-grade designs, all sharing a unified base class (`Allocator`) and instrumented with allocation metrics.
-It was designed to demonstrate thesis-level novelty including:

 | Novelty | Allocator | Why it matters |
 |---|---|---|